Numerus clausus

-Historical use

 Countries legislating limitations on the admission of Jewish students, at various times, have included: Austria, Canada, Hungary, Imperial Russia, Iraq, Latvia (from 1934 under the Kārlis Ulmanis regime), Netherlands, Poland, Romania, United States, Vichy France, and Yugoslavia among others.

-Selected examples
+Historical examples

 Germany

-A whole series of numerus clausus resolutions were adopted in 1929 on the grounds of race and place of origin, not religion.
+A whole series of resolutions demanding numerus clausus were put forward by students' organizations in 1929, based on race, place of origin, or religion.
 On 25 April 1933, the Nazi government introduced a 1.5 percent quota for new admissions of German non-Aryans, essentially of German Jews enrolling to German high-schools and universities.

 Hungary

 The Hungarian numerus clausus was introduced in 1920.
-The law formally placed limits on the number of minority students at university and legalized corporal punishment.
+The law formally placed limits on the number of minority students at universities and legalized corporal punishment.
 Though the text did not use the term Jew, it was nearly the only group overrepresented in higher education.
-The policy is often seen as the first Anti-Jewish Act of twentieth century Europe.
+The policy is often seen as the first anti-Jewish act of twentieth century Europe.

 Its aim was to restrict the number of Jews to 6 percent, which was their proportion in Hungary at that time; the rate of Jewish students was approximately 15% in the 1910s.
 In 1928 – also because of the pressure of liberal capital and League of Nations – the act was modified and the passage of the ethnicity quota had been eliminated.
 In the period of 1938–1945 the anti-Jewish acts were revitalised and eventually much worsened, partly due to German Nazi pressure, and in hope of revising the Treaty of Trianon with the help of Germany.

 Poland

 Polish universities were a hotbed of the radical far-right National Democracy and from Poland's independence in 1918 right-wing students promoted the return of the Russian numerus clausus system.
 Attempts by the University of Lwów to implement numerus clausus in 1922-3 were ruled unconstitutional.
-In the early 1930s, Camp of Great Poland advocated numerus nullus - a complete exclusion of Jews.
+In the early 1930s, Camp of Great Poland advocated numerus nullus – a complete exclusion of Jews.
 In 1931, the All-Polish Youth demonstrated against Jewish medical students operating on Christian cadavers.
 The medical faculties caved in, and Jewish students were supplied with Jewish cadavers.
 Polish radicals then demanded segregation of Jewish students, first asking for "voluntary" segregation and when this was refused attacking Jewish students.
 Following violent demonstrations by Polish radicals, in 1937-8 most Polish universities introduced segregation.
 By 1939, most Polish institutes of higher learning implemented a numerus clausus system.